|

 In 1066 William I confiscated lands held by Edwin Earl of Mercia and Morcar,

 Earl of Northumbria and all their supporters.
-In 1069 William
+In 1069 William I laid waste all

-I laid waste all the lands between the Humber and the Tees (“Harrying
+the lands between the Humber and the Tees (“Harrying of the North”).
+By 1086

-of the North”).
-By 1086 the Domesday book was being used to value every
+the Domesday Book was being used to value every manor in the country.

 |

-The Norman family the Bosvilles (Boswells) later
+The Norman descedant family the Bosvilles (Boswells) later replaced the land ownership at

-by a series of sales it came into the hands of the Spencers and Spencer-Stanhopes.
+Cawthorne.
+Then over the years by a series of sales it came into the hands of

 THE MANOR HOUSE

-The original site of the Cawthorne Anglian
+The original site of the

-wooden manor house is on the north
+Cawthorne Anglian wooden manor house is on the north side and very near to the

-replaced during the Tudor period and again in the 1870’s.
-In 1872 Mr. Stanhope
+church.
+(18).
+This was probably replaced during the Tudor period and again in

-this house.
-In the 1880's Mr. Beaumont (Wentworth Canning
+the 1870’s.
+In 1872 Mr. Stanhope acquired this house.
+In the 1880's Mr.

-Blackett Beaumont) still retained lordship of the manor, he also still
+Beaumont (Wentworth Canning Blackett Beaumont) still retained lordship of

-owned Cinder Hill, the site of an iron forge, Low Mill Farm and
+the manor, he also still owned Cinder Hill, the site of an iron forge, Low Mill

-have links to the present British royal family viz:
+links to the present British royal family viz:

 William Beaumont of the Oaks d.
 1713>George Beaumont of Chapelthorpe + Gertrude Bagshaw> Jane Beaumont + Abel Smith I of East Stoke>Abel Smith II + Mary Bird> George Smith of Selsdon + Frances Moseley*>Oswald Smith of Blendon Hall, Kent + Henrietta Hodgson>Frances Dora Smith +Claude I Bowes-Lyon> Claude II Bowes-Lyon>Elizabeth Bowes-Lyon [late Queen mother] + Prince Albert Frederick Arthur George Windsor, d.
 1952>Queen Elizabeth II. * Sister of Sir Oswald Moseley 2nd baronet great grandfather of Sir Oswald Mosley 6th baronet the renowned 'blackshirt'.